What Is a Glaring of Cats? (And Other Words for Cat Collections)

 The collective noun or descriptive term you use might depend on the cats’ personalities and the dynamic between them.

-What Is A Glaring Of Cats?
+What Is a Glaring of Cats?

 A glaring of cats is a way to refer to a group of three or more cats.
 The fact that we have nicknames for groups of cats are pretty interesting considering not all cats like each other and get along in groups.
 Feral cats or stray cats might fight over territory and resources like food sources, water, and shelter.